ym820/foreground_window_forcast/index.md

 ## Model Building

-<b>Task 1.
-Next-App Prediction: Hidden Markov Model<b>
-In task one, our goal is to predict the next application the user will use based on the previous usage data.
-<b>Task 2.
-App Duration Prediction: Long Short- Term Memory<b>
-We focused on using Firefox as the primary application for predicting the duration of usage during a specific hour.
+Task 1.
+Next-App Prediction: Hidden Markov Model<br> In task one, our goal is to predict the next application the user will use based on the previous usage data.<br> Task 2.
+App Duration Prediction: Long Short- Term Memory<br> We focused on using Firefox as the primary application for predicting the duration of usage during a specific hour.<br>

 ### Hidden Markov Model (HMM)